 Despite not featuring any groundbreaking elements, the Hot Pursuit epic skin is one of the coolest Octane skins due to its unique color scheme.
 The way the turquoise color blends in with orange makes him look like a cheetah-human hybrid that is programmed to run.

 Holiday events bring the best out of Apex.
-Not only each seasonal skin is a tribute to remember the old times, but they’re also a great way to kindle the holiday spirit in the game.
+Each seasonal skin is a tribute to remember the old times, and they’re also a great way to rekindle the holiday spirit in the game.